 - Work with a cooperative and positive attitude.

-- Submit the completed time-card/time-sheet and/or complete and submit electronic time-sheet to supervisor on time.
+- Submit the completed time-card/time-sheet and/or complete and submit an electronic time-sheet to the supervisor on time.

-- Adhere to any confidentiality/security agreements set forth by employer.
+- Adhere to any confidentiality/security agreements set forth by the employer.

 - Notify each supervisor if employed in more than one position on campus.

 Tax and FAFSA Implications

 All earning from work are considered taxable income.
 This includes LMU's non-need based work, need-based Federal Work-Study, and work that is paid via a department's budget and not processed through the Financial Aid Office.
 You will need to determine whether you are required to file a federal or state tax return based on your total earnings from all sources in the prior year.
 For more information regarding federal taxes, click here.
 For California state tax information, click here, or visit the website for your state of residency.